calvinthrall/calvinthrall.github.io/Research.md

 [Treaty Diplomacy and the Global Firm](assets/treaty_regimes_IPES.pdf)

 Transparency Shocks and Private Governance in Offshore Finance (with Daniel Berliner and Nikhil Kalyanpur)

+Public or Private?
+Demand Shocks and the Market for Climate Experts (with Noah Zucker)

 Measuring Academic Prestige (with Anne Meng)